tasmota/docs/docs/Home-Assistant.md

     - Sensors
     - Switches

+### Enable Autodiscovery
-Enable auto discovery on each device with the command:
+Enable autodiscovery on a device with the command:

 ```console
 SetOption19 1
 ```

 !!! failure "Discovery is not built in to tasmota-lite.bin.
 Use the full version (tasmota.bin) or other binaries that support discovery."

 After the automatic discovery feature is enabled a retained MQTT message starting with topic "homeassistant/" is sent to the broker.
 That message contains your device configuration which will be picked up and used by Home Assistant to automatically add your device to MQTT integrations.